ibm-cloud-docs/logs-router/iam-service-auth-remove-auth.md

-## Removing an authorization in the console
+## How to remove service-to-service authorizations in the console
 {: #iam-service-auth-remove-auth-ui}
 {: ui}